STUDENT HANDBOOK TABLE OF CONTENTS

 Supervised Research and Independent Project

 A student may not receive more than 4 hours total credit toward the J.D. degree for any combination of Supervised Research and Independent Project.
 No more than 2 hours credit for Supervised Research or Independent Project or any combination thereof can be earned in any semester without permission of the Associate Dean for Academic Affairs.
 Supervised Research and Independent Project assignments should be completed by the end of the semester in which credit is sought.
 Occasionally, additional time beyond the semester may be required.
 In such cases, a professor may enter a grade of I (Incomplete) and grant a one- semester extension for completion of the work.
-To enroll in Supervised Research or Independent Project, the student must obtain a form from the Law Registrar office to be completed by the student and signed by the supervising professor.
-Upon returning the form to the registrar, the student will register in OASIS for the appropriate course: Supervised Research (JURI 5190) or Independent Project (JURI 5510).
+To enroll in Supervised Research or Independent Project, the student must obtain a form from the Law School Registrar to be completed by the student and signed by the supervising professor.
+Upon returning the form to the Registrar, the student will register in OASIS for the appropriate course: Supervised Research (JURI 5190) or Independent Project (JURI 5510).

 1. Supervised Research

 Supervised Research, JURI 5190, (2 credits) involves an in-depth written analysis of a legal issue under close faculty supervision.
 It requires significant legal research and original thinking and analysis.
 Students must produce a final paper of a kind and quality similar to that found in law review articles.
-Completion of this course should involve: (1) thesis description of topic and scope; (2) general outline of approximately two pages; (3) detailed outline with citations to each major point, including preliminary bibliography listing of all sources searched to this point; (4) textual draft with bibliography of sources consulted, whether or not cited in text; (5) final paper including footnotes.
+Completion of this course should involve: (1) thesis description of topic and scope; (2) general outline of approximately two pages; (3) detailed outline with citations to each major point, including preliminary bibliography listing of all sources searched to this point; (4) textual draft with bibliography of sources consulted, whether or not cited in text; and (5) final paper including footnotes.

 Supervision of the paper in Supervised Research generally should be undertaken by a full-time faculty member.
 On rare occasions, the Associate Dean for Academic Affairs may authorize an adjunct or visiting professor to supervise such a paper.